povdocs/pov-mobile-stories-tool/readme.md

 ```sh
 sudo npm install -g; sudo npm install -g gulp;
 ```
 This will install the npm and gulp in your computer.
+You can skip this if you already have NPM and Gulp installed.

 ### Run the Dev Environment